Pichipich/Searching-for-similarities-in-financial-time-series-data/README.md

 ,Euclidean Distance

 **Data**

-The datasets used in this project include:
+The data used in this project include three different length datasets for each financial instrument in order to evaluate the scalability:

 Stock prices (open, close, adjusted close, volume)